eda-ricercatore/gulyas-scripts/notes/python.md

 		functions.
 These capture the behavior of the objects.
 	- Attributes; also known as fields, data members, or instance variables and static variables.
 These capture the data of the objects.
++ An object is an instance of a class; a class can have many instances of objects
+	\cite[Chapter 7, pp. 147]{Hetland2005}.
+	- A subclass can be defined by: defining more methods; overriding existing methods; and having more attributes \cite[Chapter 7, pp. 146]{Hetland2005}.
 + In *Python*, an object is a combination of the following
 	\cite[Chapter 6, pp. 169]{Alchin2010}:
 	- identity, which is its unique address in memory; it is constant in its lifetime;